 The IEEE 1394b standard defines long-haul media using Cat 5 UTP and several kinds of optical fiber.
-The PowerBook G4 17-inch computer is interoperable with such cables but cannot be directly connected to them.
+The 17-inch PowerBook G4 is interoperable with such cables but cannot be directly connected to them.
 To use long-haul cables, connect the computer to a 1394b hub that has the desired kind of long-haul connectors.
 If the hub has a bilingual port, that port can be connected to any of the computer's FireWire ports.
 If the hub has a beta-only port, it can be connected only to the computer's 9-pin port.

-Booting from a FireWire Device
+FireWire Device Programming